NCIOCPL/dotnet-docker/README.md

 # dotnet-docker
-Repository for OCPL dotnet Dockerfiles
+Repository for OCPL dotnet Dockerfiles that follow our Dockerfile standards.